 The notable exception is Blacks.
 The difference of nearly two percentage points might seem small at first glance, but it should be viewed on an index basis, indicating that group’s share of Covid-19 deaths exceeds its share of the population by nearly 19%.

-There’s room to note the larger disparity for Blacks and still question the health department's claims of broader racial disparities.
+There’s no shortage of room to note the larger disparity for Blacks and still question the health department's claims of broader racial disparities.

 Is this a case of fake news?